Personal Support Worker

 • Long-term care facilities

-• Home care services giving care to clients living in their own homes in the community
+• Home care services give care to clients living in their own homes in the community

-• Supportive housing settings including senior’s apartments and retirement homes
+• Supportive housing settings including senior apartments and retirement homes

 • Group homes